raujonas/executor/docs-source/content/docs/use-cases/_index.md

 ---

 # **Use cases**
-Let me know what your use cases are and I will add them here.
+Let me know what your use cases are and I will add them here (or create a pull request).

+## Hardware monitoring

 I for example use this extension for hardware monitoring: